fcnoronha/uspmais/README.md

 2. `sudo docker-compose build` - Builds the image of the current project

-3. `sudo docker-compose up` - Upping the application
+3. `sudo docker-compose up` - Deploying application

 4. Access `http://localhost:3000`

 5. `sudo docker-compose down` - Stops the execution

-6. In order to execute our tests, just open the interative Docker terminal after building the project image and upping the application through the command `sudo docker exec -ti uspmais_web_1 /bin/bash`.
+6. In order to execute our tests, just open the interative Docker terminal after building the project image and deploying application locally through the command `sudo docker exec -ti uspmais_web_1 /bin/bash`.
 At terminal, type `rspec` to test our models and controllers, and type `cucumber` to test our views.

 > Sometimes the docker-compose up doesn't work at first try, so it's necessary to finish the container before initializing it again and, therefore, generating proper work.